some-natalie/some-natalie/_recipes/mouse-cookies.md

 ## Directions

-1. Heat oven to 325 degrees F. In large bowl, beat sugar, margarine and shortening until light and fluffy.
+1. Heat oven to 325°F. In large bowl, beat sugar, margarine and shortening until light and fluffy.
 Add vanilla and egg; blend well.
 Lightly spoon flour into measuring cup; level off.
 Stir in flour, cocoa and baking powder; mix well.
 Shape dough into 1-inch balls.
 1. To form mouse, pinch one end of ball to form nose.
 For ears, make two tiny balls of dough and flatten slightly; gently press into dough on upper front of each mouse body.
 For eyes, press 2 miniature chocolate chips into dough below ears.
 Place shaped cookies 2-inches apart on ungreased cookie sheets.
-1. Bake at 325 degrees F for 8 to 13 minutes or until set.
+1. Bake at 325°F for 8 to 13 minutes or until set.
 For mouse tails, immediately place piece of licorice into rounded end of each cookie.
 1. Remove from cookie sheets.